 What are Apple Pay Scams and How to Avoid Them?

 Did you know that Apple Pay has a $2500 apple cash card limit?
-If someone steals your credit card information from an online purchase, they can’t use it to buy over $2500 worth of goods.
+If someone steals your credit card information from an online purchase, they can use it to buy over $2500 worth of goods.
 These card scams are getting common these days.
-Therefore, a company needs to go through PCI DSS penetration testing to have cyber security compliance.

 What is apple pay?